Glendale Townhomes

 Through these conversations, residents have requested agency staff develop long-term preservation and/or redevelopment options for residents to consider.
 As a result, MPHA staff developed a rubric of 11 resident priorities to evaluate any potential renovation and/or redevelopment.

-In February 2025, MPHA staff presented four initial renovation and redevelopment approaches that centered residents’ 11 stated priorities for consideration and feedback.
+MPHA staff presented four initial renovation and redevelopment approaches that centered residents’ 11 stated priorities for consideration and feedback.
 In April, staff presented an initial set of commitments to Glendale families to accompany any large-scale construction.
 And in May, staff detailed what a sample construction timeline would look like so residents know what to expect with any construction/redevelopment at Glendale in the future.
-Along the way, staff continue to work with residents to refine these various guiding documents.
+Along the way, staff have worked with residents to refine these various guiding documents while also leveraging learnings from the Elliot Twins RAD, Spring Manor RAD, and the Family Housing Expansion Project (FHEP).

 Upcoming Resident Meetings